gwangmu/IRTestbed/README.md

 ## Setup

 0. Make sure to add a directory path containing `clang` in `PATH`.
-If not,
+If you have a system-wide clang installed, it should be fine (as long as it's the right version).
+If not, download the pre-built LLVM on the internet and;

 ```
 $ export PATH=<path/to/dir/with/clang>:$PATH